pascalweiss/VBBRequest/README.md

 VBBRequest
 ==========

-This little project lets you request train/bus data from BVG/VBB via python script.
-Therefor it uses an open interface provided by [hafas](http://www.hacon.de/hafas).
+This was my first little python project, and I'm still using it (with a raspberry pi and a mini-usb-bus-powered monitor for 30 bucks on ebay) It lets you request train/bus data from BVG/VBB.
+Therefore it uses an open interface provided by [hafas](http://www.hacon.de/hafas).

 vbbReq.py
 ---------